 - Modification service

-Modification service means a service (including parts) performed on a motor vehicle to specially equip or adapt the vehicle for its use by or in transporting an individual using a wheelchair, or to specially equip the vehicle with an auxiliary driving control to allow an individual with a disability to operate it.
+Modification service means a service (including parts) performed on a motor vehicle to specially equip or adapt the vehicle for its use by or in transporting an individual using a wheelchair, or to specially equip the vehicle with an auxiliary driving control to facilitate the operation of the vehicle by an individual with a disability.

 - Modular home

 A modular home means a factory‑built house or building intended for residential occupancy made up of modules, with three walls and a roof or ceiling.

 To be considered a mobile home for GST/HST purposes, a modular home has to be equipped with complete plumbing, electrical, and heating facilities, and designed to be moved to a site for installation on a foundation and to be connected to service facilities, and used as a place of residence.
 In addition, the modules are to be in as finished a condition as possible before leaving the manufacturer’s premises, considering that they must be transported.
 A modular home does not include any freestanding appliances or furniture sold with the structure.

 - Multiple unit residential complex

 Multiple unit residential complex means a residential complex that contains more than one residential unit, but does not include a condominium complex.
 For the purposes of the GST/HST new residential rental property rebate, a multiple unit residential complex does not include a duplex.

 Municipality means an incorporated city, town, village, metropolitan authority, township, district, county or rural municipality, or other incorporated municipal body however designated, and such other local authority that the Minister of National Revenue may determine to be a municipality.